Conflict of Interest

 1. Conflict of Interest Disclosure

-In order to promote transparency and confidence in the educational programs and in the decisions of the Biologics Association (BA), the Board of Directors has adopted this mandatory disclosure policy.
+In order to promote transparency and confidence in the educational programs and in the decisions of the Biologic Association (BA), the Board of Directors has adopted this mandatory disclosure policy.
 BA Members must be as free of outside influence as is reasonable and any potentially conflicting interests or commercial relationships must be disclosed.
 Each participant in any BA educational program, author of enduring materials, or BA subcommittee workgroup must disclose all industry activities and/or relationships.
 At each BA meeting, Members of the group will be reminded that full disclosure must be made of any potential conflict of interest (COI) when a matter involving that interest is discussed.

 2. Method of Disclosure